 What You’ll Need

-- Hydrangeas with long stems, leaves removed
+- Hydrangeas with a long stem, leaves removed

 - Scissors or pruning shears